Close Menu

 Don't miss anything and follow us on Google News!

-There are sagas that have accompanied several generations of players and have, over time, become genuine benchmarks within the video game industry.
-Many of them were born in the 80s, an era when companies like Nintendo and SEGA set the course for the sector.
-In this context, Shinobi emerged, one of SEGA’s most beloved intellectual properties, which debuted in 1987 in arcades, even before Ninja Gaiden burst onto the scene.
+There are sagas that have accompanied several generations of players and, over time, have become authentic benchmarks within the video game industry.
+Many of them were born in the 80s, an era in which companies like Nintendo and SEGA marked the course of the sector.
+In this context, Shinobi appeared, one of SEGA’s most beloved intellectual properties, which debuted in 1987 in arcades, even before Ninja Gaiden burst onto the scene.

-From that first title, Shinobi made it clear that side-scrolling action games starring ninjas had enormous potential to captivate the audience.
+From that first title, Shinobi made it clear that side-scrolling action games starring ninjas had enormous potential to conquer the public.
 Its proposal combined speed, precision, and special abilities with a challenging level design that was etched in the memory of many players.
 In fact, along with Ninja Gaiden, it laid the foundations for what would become action and platform games in the years to come.

 Subscribe to the Generación Xbox channel